elimbaum/TrinketPinball/README.md

 #### Advanced Methods

-`void initServo(int up, int down)` – override up and down positions of the servo instead of using defaults.
+`void initServo(byte up, byte down)` – override up and down positions of the servo instead of using defaults.

-`void servoWrite(int pos)` – move the servo to the specified location (0 - 255).
+`void setServo(byte pos)` – move the servo to the specified location (0 - 255).

 ### 7-segment Display
 Three 7-segment displays, loaded via shift registers, allow users to display numbers and other characters on their pinball machine.